install devtools packages

 N_h=exdata[["N_h"]])

-The results are return as a list with the following content:
+The result is a list with the following content:

 result